Remote Code Execution: Threats and Protection

 It’s one thing to know about vulnerabilities and patches being released, it is another entirely to know if you are exposed to them or have successfully patched them.
 This is where vulnerability scanners and vulnerability assessments enter the scene.
 These automated tools periodically scan systems looking for vulnerabilities.
 Security analysts can review the results and then advise you on what systems need attention.
 Vulnerability assessments can be the first line of defense in your arsenal to keep your company secure.

 Wondering about your cybersecurity health?

 When it comes to cyber security, you may want to know where you stand now to better navigate your future risks and protect your company from the increasing number of threats.
-To learn more, take our no cost/no obligation Cybersecurity Health Check, a $3,500 value.
+To learn more, contact us.